The phrase "pack it in, pack it out" sums up the policy on garbage while dispersed camping. There are no trash cans in the wilderness.

 If you bring Fido along, don't forget the leash.
 While camping in the Sonoran Desert on BLM land near Quartzsite, Arizona I met a man out looking for his dog.
 He'd been looking all day and the dog was nowhere to be found.

 The Sonoran Desert is one heck of a place to lose a pet.
 It's essentially a wilderness that stretches on for miles and miles.
 Most dispersed campsites are just as wild.

 Like people, pets can become disorientated in unfamiliar surroundings.
 If you're camping with four legged friends, keep an eye on them.

 In some areas, pets must remain leashed at all times.

 I can tell you from experience that there's a ton of beautiful scenery to behold in our big backyard.
+There's plenty of soothing silence to rest your ears upon too.
 Isn't it time you experienced our public lands for yourself?

 Find public lands and learn more about dispersed camping by visiting these official government websites.